 For Unilever, owner of brands such as Ben & Jerry’s, Dove, Lynx, and Lipton, these strides made by Facebook and other social media platforms have not been strong enough to combat fake news in a permanent way.
 According to CNN, Weed will say at the conference,

 “We cannot continue to prop up a digital supply chain… which at times is little better than a swamp in terms of its transparency.”

 A Firm New Stance

-Weed has stated that brands can no longer stand by while hateful content that promotes sexism, racism, and extremism infiltrates social media platforms.
-Weed firmly stated that Unilever would no longer do business with platforms that encourage these divisions or fail to protect children.
-Going forward, the UK based advertising giant will only advertise on platforms that are committed to changing their digital infrastructures from the inside out.
+Weed has stated that brands can no longer stand by while hateful content infiltrates social media platforms.
+Weed stated that Unilever would no longer do business with platforms that encourage divisions or fail to protect children.
+The advertising giant posted on platforms that are committed to changing their infrastructures from the inside out.

-According to Unilever, Keith Weed will announce a new partnership between the company and IBM to explore blockchain technology for advertising purposes.
+According to Unilever, Keith Weed will announce a partnership between the company and IBM to explore blockchain technology for advertising.
 Unilever has said that the tech has the “potential to drastically reduce advertising fraud by recording how media is purchased, delivered and interacted with by target audiences.”

-Weed and Unilever’s efforts to exorcise fake news from social media platforms signifies a major change in the way these platforms will combat misleading content going forward.
+The efforts to exorcise fake news from social media signifies a change in the way these platforms combat misleading content.
 It’s evident that Unilever and Keith Weed will not be tackling this issue sitting down.
-If social media giants like Facebook and Twitter are serious about keeping Unilever on their side, they will need to remedy their trust issues.
+If social media giants like Facebook are serious about keeping Unilever on their side, they need to remedy their trust.